hariadi/viewer/README.md

 ### [SDK Platform-tools](http://hariadi.github.io/viewer/platform-tool.html)

-Required.
+**Required**.
 You must install this package when you install the SDK for the first time.

 ### [SDK Platform](http://hariadi.github.io/viewer/platform.html)